 Landlord insurance is a type of insurance that financially protects your rental property in the event of an insured loss or damage.
 These insured perils are usually listed in your insurance policy.
 If you have landlord insurance but aren't sure exactly what is and is not covered, it's best to speak with your Morison Insurance broker to learn more.
 It's important for individuals who lease properties to be aware of what protection is available to them in the event of an emergency.
 Losing your rental property can be devastating, both financially and emotionally.
-Protect yourself, and your possessions, with the right insurance policy.
+Protect yourself, and your investment, with the right insurance policy.

 If you, as a landlord, were to suffer a significant loss, you could face financial ruin if you had to repair or rebuild, and pay the expenses from your own pocket.
 Landlord insurance is essential to protect your investment and avoid substantial financial harm in case of an insured peril or loss.